VivaConnect

-VivaConnect is a Mobile Media Company, which provides Voice and Missed Call Services.
-It's among the largest Mobile Marketing companies in India.
+VivaConnect is an Indian mobile media company which provides voice and missed call services.
+It's among the largest mobile marketing companies in India.
 It holds a pool of 2000 PRIs handling a daily traffic of over 50 million voice calls.

 History

-VivaConnect previously known as Viva Infomedia, started in 2001 when its Managing Director, Santosh Pandit, started selling Business Directories to SMEs.
+VivaConnect previously known as Viva Infomedia, started in 2001 when its managing director, Santosh Pandit, started selling Business Directories to SMEs.
 In 2008, when mobile penetration increased in India, the company's focus shifted to SMS based marketing solutions.
 After getting good results in SMS Marketing Solutions, Ponnamma understood the potential of Mobile based marketing solutions and entered into Voice Call domain as well.

 Products

 LiveTalk

 LiveTalk is used for Live audio streaming of events over a phone call.
 A user calls on a published phone number and then experiences Live audio streaming of the event without any internet, smartphone, or subscription to special or premium add-on services.
 The caller can avail this facility at the rate of a regular phone call without any extra charges.
 LiveTalk was used extensively by Bharatiya Janata Party in its 2014 Lok Sabha campaign to reach Media Dark Regions in India.
 It broadcast Narendra Modi's speeches directly via phone call.

 After BJP won the 2014 Lok Sabha Elections, LiveTalk was also used to broadcast India's Prime Minister Narendra Modi's oath taking ceremony Live on Mobile Phones and later on India's Independence Day, 15 August.

 LiveTalk also won three Gold awards at Mobile Marketing Association's Smarties India 2014.